 Key Findings:

-Experiences of searching and finding/not finding connections were complex, characterized by: Uncertainties in searching and relating to connections, Viewing searching as an open-ended process, Different experiences with different donor connections, Expectations not always matching reality, Searching acting as a catalyst for changing feelings, Comparing experiences to other donor-conceived people
+Experiences of searching and finding/not finding connections were varied, characterized by: 1) uncertainties in searching and relating to connections, 2) viewing searching as an open-ended process, 3) different experiences with different donor connections, 4) expectations not always matching reality, 5) searching acting as a catalyst for changing feelings, and 6) comparing experiences to other donor-conceived people.
+The paper provides a number of quotes from each group to illustrate the themes.

 Funding Source: UK Economic and Social Research Council